 When you give us personal information, we take steps to ensure that appropriate technical and organisational controls are in place to protect it.

 We aim not to transmit any of your sensitive information over the internet.
-Although some details, e.g. Name and address are sent to the firm we use for the gardening project using e-mail.
+Although some details, e.g. name and address are sent to the firm we use for the gardening project using e-mail.

-As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
-Once we receive your information, we make our best effort to ensure its security on our systems.
+While we strive to protect your personal information, we have no control over the means of communication and cannot take responsibility for the security of information until we receive it.
+Once we receive information, we make our best effort to ensure its security.
 Where we have given (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 Use of 'cookies'